-In December 2007, the FASB issued SFAS No. 141(R), Business Combinations.
+In December 2007, the FASB issued ASC 805 (formerly SFAS No. 141(R), Business Combinations).
 This statement retains the fundamental requirements of the original pronouncement requiring that the acquisition method of accounting, or purchase method, be used for all business combinations.
-SFAS No. 141(R) requires, among other things, expensing of acquisition related and restructuring related costs, measurement of pre-acquisition contingencies at fair value, measurement of equity securities issued for purchase at the date of close of the transaction and capitalization of in process research and development, all of which represent modifications to current accounting for business combinations.
-SFAS No. 141(R) is effective for fiscal years beginning after December 15, 2008.
-Adoption is prospective and early adoption is not permitted.
-Adoption of SFAS No. 141(R) will not impact our accounting for business combinations closed prior to its adoption, but given the nature of the changes noted above, we expect that our accounting for business combinations occurring subsequent to adoption will be significantly different than that applied following the original SFAS No. 141.
+This standard requires, among other things, expensing of acquisition related and restructuring related costs, measurement of pre-acquisition contingencies at fair value, measurement of equity securities issued for purchase at the date of close of the transaction and capitalization of in process research and development, all of which represent modifications to current accounting for business combinations.
+This standard is effective for fiscal years beginning after December 15, 2008.
+We adopted this standard effective January 1, 2009, and it did not have an impact on our consolidated financial position, results of operations or cash flows.